 Open Registry Editor and navigate to the following key:

 Right-click COMPONENTS.
 Now in the right-pane, delete the following if they exist:

 Restart your computer.

-5] Reset Winsock.
 It is a technical specification that defines how Windows network software should access network services, especially TCP/IP.
 Windows OS comes with a Dynamic Link Library (DLL) file called winsock.dll which implements the API and coordinates Windows programs and TCP/IP connections.
-Due to some reason, Windows Sockets popularly referred as Winsock may get corrupted.
+Due to some reason, Windows Sockets popularly referred to as Winsock may get corrupted.
 As such, a user may experience difficulty in establishing a connection to the Internet.
-It therefore becomes necessary to repair Winsock by resetting it.
+It, therefore, becomes necessary to repair Winsock by resetting it.

-To do this, in the command prompt window, type the following command, and then press Enter:
+To Reset Winsock, in the command prompt window, type the following command, and then press Enter:

 netsh winsock reset